.apk

-APK is Android's application package format — a ZIP archive containing compiled code, resources, and a manifest that tells Android what the app needs to install and run.
+APK is Android's application package — a ZIP archive containing compiled code, resources, and a manifest that tells Android how to install and run the app.

 Use caution